Infections that lead to sepsis can occur at any age, but it is more common in infants, older adults and people who have weakened immune systems.

 screen you for common infections

 prescribe treatments to prevent or treat bugs that may lead to infection in you or your baby.

 The risk of having an infection after a Caesarean section is 4 times higher than by vaginal birth.
 This is mainly related to the risk of developing an infection at the site of the wound.
-Seek immediate medical attention if you develop any of the following within 14 days after giving birth:
+Seek immediate medical attention if you have any of the following within 14 days after giving birth:

-have an open wound or pus
+an open wound or pus

-have painful, red, swollen breasts with fever
+painful, red, swollen breasts with fever

 bad smelling discharge or pus from your vagina